-Now there is a lot you can do in MySQL Workbench.
+In MySQL Workbench, there is a lot that you can do.
 You can create schemas and tables.
 Add data into these tables or view specific data.
-You can create views, triggers, in short MySQL is a powerful graphics tool for managing your database.

-Now in the above screenshot, the section labelled one is where you enter your SQL queries.
-The section marked two is a sidebar where you manage your Databases and schemas.
-The section labelled three is where the output of the SQL queries you typed in the section marked 1, is shown.
+Now in the above screenshot, the section labeled “1” is where you enter your SQL queries.
+The section marked “2” is a sidebar where you manage your Databases and schemas.
+The section labeled “3” is where the output of the SQL queries you typed in the section marked “1” is displayed.

-You can either create a schema using SQL queries and add data to it, or you can import a schema, and it’s data from an external SQL file.
+You can either create a new schema or import an already existing one.
 As you can see in the picture below, there is only a default schema called sys.
-Let add our new schema.
+Let us add our new schema.

 To load a schema from a file, go to the Server tab in the top navigation bar and click Data Import.

-Now if your schema already has the data, no need to perform this next step.
-If your schema is empty and the data for your schema is in another file, perform this next step.
+Now, if your schema already has data, you do not need to import it.
+But if your schema is empty and the data for your schema is in another file, perform this next step.

-Again click on Data Import in the Servers tab, check the Import from Self-Contained File box and give the location of your data file.
+Click on Data Import in the Servers tab, check the Import from Self-Contained File box and give the location of your data file.
 Now in the Default Target Schema, select the target schema of this data and click the Start Import button.
 This step is very similar to step 2.

 Viewing the Tables

-Now refresh your schema by clicking the refresh button in the schema section.
-You will now see your schema.
-In this case, we see a new schema called sakila.
+Press the refresh button so that you can see your imported schema.
+In our case, we see a new schema called “sakila”.

-You can expand Sakila to view its content.
+You can expand “sakila” to view its content.
 You can view its tables by expanding the tables section.

-The corresponding SQL query for this action and the resulting table appears in the query section by clicking on the calendar icon to the right of the name of the tables.
+The corresponding SQL query for this action and the resulting table appear in the query section by clicking on the calendar icon to the right of the name of the tables.
 While a success message is shown.

-You can write queries to view specific rows or columns, e.g. following query selects the first name column from the actor table of an actor whose actor_id is 1.
+You can write queries to view specific rows or columns, e.g., the following query selects the first name column from the actor table of an actor whose actor_id is 1.